denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 equivalence.
 The lay reader lost the direct means to ensure a correspondence between visible trace and stored mark.
-An opaque black box of automated word processing (rules for transmediation) began to intercede between simultaneous acts of writing and reading.
+An opaque black box of automated word processing (rules for transmediation) began to intercede between simultaneous acts of reading and writing.

-I have selected a number of textual machines to illustrate this condensed history.
+I have selected a number of textual monuments to guide this episodic history.
 Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.

 Goldberg’s device embodied an alphabet understood by both humans and machines.
 Youngquist and Hanes attempted to give human operators a glimpse into the